LeonFedotov/floating-element/README.md

 floating-element
 ================

-a simple javascript that gets a target element and makes sure it will always stay on the same offset in the page. fixed on scroll.
+A simple javascript that gets a target element and makes sure it will always stay on the same offset in the page, and fixed on scroll.

 Api:
 ```javascript